UNO’s Strategic Investment: Social Justice, Inequality, Race, and Class

 - Planning: Academic Deans, Student Success, CEC Advisory Board, Faculty Senate, Student Government, Athletics, Staff Advisory Council

-- Advisory: Faculty DEAI Committee, Chancellor’s Council on Afr-Am, Latin/X, Native-Amer.
+- Advisory: Faculty DEAI Committee, Chancellor’s Council on African Americans, Latin/X, Native-American.

-- Feasibility: SVC, Cecil Hicks, Doug Ewald, Dan Shipp, Sara Woods, Makayla McMorris
+- Feasibility: Senior Vice Chancellor, Cecil Hicks, Doug Ewald, Dan Shipp, Sara Woods, Makayla McMorris

 Progress on the proposal process should be reported to and feedback sought from: